-Infrared neuromusculoskeletal and SSR evaluations are performed to provide an overview of the location, extent and severity of sympathetic skin response abnormalities.
-When abnormalities due to vasomotor/sudomotor dysfunction occur there are associated changes in skin galvanic impedance and skin temperature.
+Infrared NMSK and SSR evaluations are performed to provide an overview of the location, extent and severity of sympathetic skin response abnormalities.
+When abnormalities due to vasomotor/sudomotor dysfunction occur, there are associated changes in skin galvanic impedance and skin temperature.
 Skin galvanic impedance changes map closely with skin temperature.
-In physics this is explained by the fractal nature of infrared waves their relationship to resistance and and conductivity.
-The SSR evaluation can be performed from the cranium to the base of the spine (inclusive of all segments) and torso to the extremities, extended to the fingers and toes.
+In physics, this is explained by the fractal nature of infrared waves and their relationship to resistance and conductivity.
+The NMSK and SSR evaluation can be performed from the cranium to the base of the spine (inclusive of all segments) and torso to the extremities, extended to the fingers and toes.